 Microsystem platforms for System-On-A-Chip devices often require the integration of multiple microfluidic functions, such as pumping and actuation components.
 Pneumatic actuation is commonly used due to the ease of fabrication with soft-lithography techniques.
 However, these methods do not provide complete actuation control for precise reproducibility and require off-chip pneumatic connections, resulting in loss of integration capabilities.

-- Micro-fabrication for life science research like growing cells and cell sorting.
+- Micro-fabrication for life science research

-- Organ-On-Chip technologies
+- Mechanical stimulation of cells for Organ-On-Chip technologies

 - MEMS technologies